Hebrews 12:18-21

 AND SO TERRIBLE WAS THE SIGHT, [THAT] MOSES SAID: kai outo phoberon en (3SISA) to phantazomenon (PPPNSN) Mouses eipen (3SAAI):

-Terrible (5398) (phoberos from phobos = fear from phébomai = flee from) means frightful, formidable: fearful, dreadful, terrible, horrifying.
+Terrible (5398) (phoberos from phobos= fear from phébomai = flee from) is an adjective which means causing or inspiring fear, frightful, formidable: fearful, dreadful, terrible, horrifying.

-Phoberos gives a further indication of the awesomeness of it all.
-The words quoted are not found in the Sinai narrative but do occur at the time of the golden calf
+Phoberos gives a further indication of the awesomeness of God and the solemnity life under the Law.
+The words quoted are not found in the Sinai narrative but do occur at the time of the golden calf (Dt 9:11-18) -

 For I was afraid of the anger and hot displeasure with which the LORD was wrathful against you in order to destroy you, but the LORD listened to me that time also.
 (Dt 9:19).